The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Road closures

 Even when active construction work or maintenance isn’t underway, it may be necessary to close a road for safety reasons.
-Examples include weather-related incidents like landslides or floods, broken water mains, etc.
+Examples include weather-related incidents like landslides or floods, as well as broken water mains, etc.

 Traffic incidents